toggl-open-source/toggldesktop/docs/win/overview.md

 ## Namespaces and folders

-Inside the TogglDesktop project directory, namespaces are contained in nested folders starting with capital letters.
+Inside the TogglTrack project directory, namespaces are contained in nested folders starting with capital letters.
 Lower-case folders only serve to organize files within a namespace.
-The base namespace of the project is `TogglDesktop`.
+The base namespace of the project is `TogglTrack`.

 The only files contained in the root folder are application global files, like the library-ui API, and application entry point.